byuistats/DS250-Cannon/content/Slides/p3/d3/_index.md

 #### Announcements

 1. Practice Coding Challenge
-    * What would your coding challenge look like?
 2. Can I still get an "A"?
     * Profile of an "A" student
     * What if I fall behind?